-On the eastern side of the bay is beautiful Punta de la Mona and on the western side is the dramatic outcrop of the Cerro Gordo, declared a natural park in the 80’s due to the fauna and vegetation interest.
-From Cerro Gordo to Maro, where the natural park ends, you will enjoy not only the rare vegetation and impressive landscapes, but also the most beautiful and clearest beaches of the area.
-Many of these beaches frequently appear on top ten lists of beaches in Spain.
+On the eastern side of the bay is beautiful Punta de la Mona and on the western side is the dramatic outcrop of the Cerro Gordo, declared a natural park in the 80s due to the fauna and vegetation interest.
+From Cerro Gordo to Maro, where the natural park ends, you will enjoy not only the rare vegetation and impressive landscapes, but also the most beautiful and clearest beaches in the area.
+Many of these beaches frequently appear on the top ten lists of beaches in Spain.

-The mountains that sit just beyond this pretty village have many tracks for cyclists, hikers and for horse riding, all amongst the most stunning scenery.
+The mountains that sit just beyond this pretty village have many tracks for cyclists, hikers, and for horse riding, all amongst the most stunning scenery.

-Traditionally this hidden gem relied on fishing and farming for its revenue and thankfully although there has been expansion over the years, the charm of the village remains.
+Traditionally this hidden gem relied on fishing and farming for its revenue and thankfully, although there has been expansion over the years, the charm of the village remains.
 Unlike almost anywhere along the coast, development in this area has been restricted in height and you can still enjoy the contours of the natural setting.

 Other Activities To Do

-The area is also perfect for canyoning, paragliding, walking and horse riding.
+The area is also perfect for canyoning, paragliding, walking, and horse riding.

 Within 80 minutes you could be in the ski resort of Sierra Nevada.
 It offers 126 slopes from December to April.
-Costa Tropical is one of few places where you can have breakfast on the beach in the sun, go skiing all day and return for a swim and a sundowner on the beach in the evening and witness the amazing sunsets.
+Costa Tropical is one of the few places where you can have breakfast on the beach in the sun, go skiing all day and return for a swim and a sundowner on the beach in the evening and witness the amazing sunsets.

-Within 1 hour drive from La Herradura you will find two major Andalusian cities, Málaga and Granada.
+Within 1 hour drive from La Herradura, you will find two major Andalusian cities, Málaga and Granada.
 Granada, located north of us, is like 5 cities in one and the soul of southern Spain.
-With world-renowned attractions such as the Moorish palace of Alhambra, the neighbouring Albaizín and the Sierra Nevada mountain range, Granada provides visitors with an incomparable cultural and historical experience.
+With world-renowned attractions such as the Moorish palace of Alhambra, the neighbouring Albaizín, and the Sierra Nevada mountain range, Granada provides visitors with an incomparable cultural and historical experience.

 The city of Málaga enjoys a dreamy position on the Costa del Sol.
-In addition to perfectly sunny beach weather in summer and winter, the city offers a sum of museums and other cultural happenings, a vivid nightlife and bar scene and some great shopping districts.
+In addition to perfectly sunny beach weather in summer and winter, the city offers a sum of museums and other cultural happenings, a vivid nightlife and bar scene, and some great shopping districts.